Virginia State Capitol

-The Virginia State Capitol is the seat of state government of the Commonwealth of Virginia, located in Richmond, the third capital city of the U.S. state of Virginia.
-(The first two were Jamestown and Williamsburg.)
+The Virginia State Capitol is the seat of state government of the Commonwealth of Virginia, located in Richmond, the state capital.
 It houses the oldest elected legislative body in North America, the Virginia General Assembly, first established as the House of Burgesses in 1619.

 The Capitol was conceived of by Thomas Jefferson and Charles-Louis Clérisseau in France, based on the Maison Carrée in Nîmes.
 Construction began in 1785 and was completed in 1788.
 The current Capitol is the eighth built to serve as Virginia's statehouse, primarily due to fires during the Colonial period.
+The building also served as the capitol of the Confederate States of America during the American Civil War from 1861 to 1865.
 In the early 20th century, two wings were added, leading to its present appearance.
 In 1960, it was designated a National Historic Landmark.

 History

 Colonial precursors in Jamestown and Williamsburg

-During the American Colonial period, Virginia's first capital was Jamestown, where the first legislative body, the Virginia House of Burgesses, met in 1619.
+During the American colonial era, the Colony of Virginia's first capital was Jamestown, where the first legislative body, the Virginia House of Burgesses, met in 1619.
 The new government used four state houses at different times at Jamestown due to fires.
 The first Representative Legislative Assembly convened on July 30, 1619 at the Jamestown Church which served as the first Capitol.

 With the decision to relocate the government inland to Williamsburg in 1699, a grand new Capitol building was completed in November 1705.
 Nearby was the grand Governor's Palace.
 It burned in 1747 and was replaced in 1753.
 On June 29, 1776, Virginians declared their independence from Great Britain and wrote the state's first constitution, thereby creating an independent government four days before Congress voted for the Declaration of Independence in Philadelphia on July 4.

 The Capitol at Williamsburg served until the American Revolutionary War began, when Governor Thomas Jefferson urged that the capital be relocated to Richmond.
 The building was last used as a capitol on December 24, 1779, when the Virginia General Assembly adjourned to reconvene in 1780 at the new capital, Richmond.
 It was eventually destroyed.